Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 ## Claude's Puzzle: Luminary

 Claude Code is a lot more powerful than the free browser Gemini AI.
-It engages in thinking loops, writes and executes code, and spins up sub agents.
+It engages in thinking loops, writes and executes code, and spins up subagents.

 Given that power, Claude came up with what it calls **Luminary**.